-Hike In and Get a Shuttle Ride
+Hike In and Get a Shuttle/AKA Cat Ride over to the Resort

 1. Park your car on HWY 20 at milepost 134 (the Ross Lake/Dam trailhead) and hike 1 mile down the trail.